-The School has joint-degree agreements with Yale Divinity School, Law School, School of Management, the School of Medicine's Department of Epidemiology and Public Health, and the Graduate School's programs in International Relations, International Economics, and Development Economics.
-For further information on joint degrees, please refer to pages 50-51 and 53.
+The School has joint-degree agreements with the School of Architecture, Divinity School, Law School, School of Management, the School of Medicine's Department of Epidemiology and Public Health, and the Graduate School's programs in International Relations, International Economics, and Development Economics.
+For further information on joint degrees, please refer to Joint Master's Degree Programs and Joint Doctoral Degree.

 The School has also cultivated relationships with key faculty members of other divisions of the University who have research and teaching interests that overlap with the School's foci.
 These faculty hail from the schools of Architecture, Management, Medicine, and the Faculty of Engineering, as well as the departments of Geology and Geophysics, Ecology and Evolutionary Biology, and Anthropology, among others.
-For a full list of the faculty with joint appointments, see page 12.
+For a full list of the faculty with joint appointments, see Courtesy Joint Appointments.